KyleCheng20/odin-recipes/README.md

 # Odin Recipes Project

-This is a project from the Odin cirriculum that will demonstrate skills in using HTML to create a recipes page.
+This is a project from the Odin curriculum that will demonstrate skills in using HTML to create a recipes page.